 Barbiturate’s Many Names

-The street names of commonly abused barbiturates describe the desired effect of the drug or the color and markings on the actual pill.
+The street names of commonly abused barbiturates describe the desired effect of the drug or the colour and markings on the actual pill.

 - Amobarbital: Downers, blue heavens, blue velvet, blue devils.
 (A white crystalline powder)